 When I re-did the fence in 2018 I discussed this issue with my neighbour.
 He was happy for me to straighten it out to be a consistent width.
 It meant we also straightened out an area of slate-covered border on his side.
 I nicked a bit of land at one end, and gave him a bit at the other end.
 He now has a fence that’s parallel to his garage wall too.
 After building a straight line here (we moved no more than 10cm) I was able to rejoin to the line of the original fence.
 The fence is now a consistent 105cm away from the garage wall.
 The original patio was 90cm deep, so I had a few extra centimetres I could use for paving.

 So having made myself a straight space two years ago, it was time to exploit that.

 Once I was able to get mortar I was quickly able to upcycle some big concrete blocks that next door had given me (they used to be a base for their shed).
 They were of the very heavy 300x200x150mm variety.
 These formed a nice base which I subsequently left for a while until I had finished a first pass on all the planting beds and was ready for some actual paving.

-As with the fences, I wasn’t really sure what I was doing when I started and the area behind the garage is both hidden and only accessible by carrying materials all the way around the house.
+As with the fence, I wasn’t really sure what I was doing when I started laying paving slabs, and the area behind the garage is both hidden and only accessible by carrying materials all the way around the house.
 So this was my starting point.
 The next job I had to do was to raise the level up to where I wanted it.
 I hadn’t really planned this bit, but for the retaining wall I’d bought a lot more breeze blocks than I needed, and these were cunningly just thick enough to bring the level to where I wanted it (at the back at least).
 They also cunningly fit four across into the 800mm gap I needed to fill.
 As I was laying them onto the previous paving I was able just to chuck down a thinnish layer of mortar and drop the blocks straight in.